-- 2 The invitation to host a national convention is initiated by a diocesan council.
-Once a diocesan - 3 council has determined that an invitation can be extended, the bishop of the diocese and the - 4 provincial president should be notified.
-Upon their concurrence, a formal invitation is sent by the - 5 host bishop to the national spiritual advisor.
-The date of the national convention is set in - 6 consultation with the national president in office at the time of the invitation and will be the second - 7 week of August.
+- The invitation to host a national convention is initiated by a diocesan council or a provincial council. - 27 Once a diocesan council has determined that an invitation can be extended, the bishop of the - diocese and the provincial president should be notified.
+If the national convention is being hosted - by the provincial council, every effort should be made to involve the membership and bishops of all - dioceses in the province.
+Upon their concurrence, a formal invitation is sent by the host bishop to - 31 the national spiritual advisor.
+The date of the national convention is set in consultation with the - 32 national president in office at the time of the invitation and will be the second week of August.